Norway not ready to let go of oil, gas in push for greener energy

 “We will facilitate a future-oriented Norwegian oil and gas industry capable of delivering production with low emissions within the framework of our climate policy,” Minister of Petroleum and Energy Tina Bru told a news conference.

-Norway plans to use hydroelectric power from land to cut emissions from its extensive offshore network of oil and gas platforms, but petroleum will not be the driving force of the economy that it once was, she added.
+Still, Norway plans to use hydroelectric power to cut emissions from its extensive offshore network of oil and gas platforms, but petroleum will not be the driving force of the economy that it once was, Bru added.

 The government wants to strengthen the national power grid in order to make better use of Norway’s extensive hydroelectric energy supply, which faces high demand both from new land-based industries as well as offshore oil platforms.